opencv/opencv_attic/opencv/modules/core/doc/old_basic_structures.rst

     :param type: Type of the matrix elements, see  :ocv:cfunc:`CreateMat`

 The function allocates a new matrix header and returns a pointer to it.
-The matrix data can then be allocated using :ocv:cfunc:`CreateData` or set explicitly to user-allocated data via :ocv:func:`SetData`.
+The matrix data can then be allocated using :ocv:cfunc:`CreateData` or set explicitly to user-allocated data via :ocv:cfunc:`SetData`.

 CreateMatND
 -----------